liao961120/shadow/README.md

 Shadow
 ======

-All credits go to <https://github.com/umd-mith/webvtt-player>.
+All credit goes to <https://github.com/umd-mith/webvtt-player>.
 This is a slightly modified version to allow choosing audio files through a dropdown menu.